-Ovarian Cancer Research Fund (OCRF), founded in 1994, is the oldest and largest charity in the United States funding ovarian cancer research.
+Ovarian Cancer Research Fund (OCRF), founded in 1994, is the oldest and largest charity in the United States funding ovarian cancer research, and ranks third in overall ovarian cancer research funding.
 Our mission is to fund scientific research that leads to more effective identification, treatment, and ultimately a cure for ovarian cancer.
 Thanks to the generosity of our individual donors, foundations, and corporate partners, our investigators are developing innovative strategies for early detection; exploring the genetics that increase risk for ovarian cancer; understanding the underlying molecular biology of the disease; identifying new and better targets for treatment; and deciphering how and why ovarian cancer spreads, and how to stop it.

 Cancer is a complex disease, and making scientific advancements requires an extensive and continuing investment in laboratory research.
 The majority of ovarian cancer research funding in the United States comes from two government sources—the National Cancer Institute or the Department of Defense.
 Unfortunately, federal funding for ovarian cancer research has been stagnant for many years and the grant process can be lengthy.